brenns10/fugl/doc/gettingstarted.rst

 project to help you understand what Corvid lets you do.

 1. Click the "New Project" button.
-2. In the "Title" field, enter a title.
+2. In the "Title" field [#title]_, enter a title.
 For the purpose of this example, you can enter something like "My First Website".
-3. In the "Description" field, enter a sentence that describes the purpose of your website.
+3. In the "Description" [#desc]_ field, enter a sentence that describes the purpose of your website.
 For this example, you can use something like "I'm learning to use Corvid!".
 4. You should be redirected to your project homepage.

+.. [#title] A valid title may contain: letters, digits, hyphens, and spaces.
+.. [#desc] A description may contain anything!

 Create your first page
 ----------------------